-The EE pp. III attempts to show, Juoting from the Jeritage impact tatement which is covered below, that the area in Juestion is eclectic with non uniform height, bulk and scale and a milof building st les, residential and non residential cottages.
+The SEE (pp.50-53) attempts to show, quoting from the Heritage Impact Statement (HIS) which is covered below, that the area in question is eclectic with non-uniform height, bulk and scale and a mix of building styles, residential and non-residential cottages.

-If again refers to 21 Elizabeth treet as a three store development and the over height development on the amden igh chool site, claiming that these two developments combine to dictate the dominant e string character within Elizabeth treet.
-It claims that this demonstrates that the area is not "cottage dominated" and that the proposed development is more consistent with its soon to be e string character and therefore compliant with a soon to be extended.
+It again refers to 21 Elizabeth Street as a three-storey development and the over-height development on the Camden High School site, claiming that these two developments combine to dictate the dominant existing character within Elizabeth Street.
+It claims that this demonstrates that the area is not "cottage-dominated" and that the proposed development is more consistent with its soon-to-be existing character and therefore compliant with 4.3 (a).

-$\Box$ learl $\Box$ from the above aerial photo $\Box$ EE p. $\Box$ the footprint of the proposed development, which is to take up most of the lot, is greater and more intrusive b $\Box$ far than an $\Box$ other building and unlike most other buildings, has minimum curtilage.
+Clearly from the above aerial photo (SEE p.43) the footprint of the proposed development, which is to take up most of the lot, is greater and more intrusive by far than any other building and unlike most other buildings, has minimum curtilage.